SeldonIO/seldon-core/docs-gb/performance-tuning/pipelines/scalability-pipelines.md

 ### 2.4.
 Loading/unloading of the pipelines from dataflow engine

-- Loading/unloading of the pipeline from the dataflow engine is performed when the model CR is loaded/unloaded.
+- Loading/unloading of the pipeline from the dataflow engine is performed when the pipeline CR is loaded/unloaded.
 - The scheduler confirms whether the loading/unloading was performed successfully through the `Pipeline` status under the CR.

 Rebalancing happens in the background — you don’t need to intervene.